 Other accessories included are an 8×50 right-angle finder, a 1.25” eyepiece adapter, two Plossl eyepieces (30mm & 9mm), a moon filter, 4-slot eyepiece tray, and a laser collimator.
 The laser collimator, although relatively cheap and finicky, allows for easier and faster collimation than just using a standard collimation cap or cheshire. (see our collimation guide here).

 The 8×50 right-angle finder is not a preferable choice for a finderscope; however, it is easy to use because of its 90-degree angle.
 A simple zero-power red-dot finder or Telrad would be a better option for this telescope.

 Overall, however, the Apertura AD8 provides some of the best and most accessories for the price.

 What Can you See With the Apertura AD8?

 For the price, the AD8 also packs a respectable amount of aperture.
-When it comes to visual astronomy, large aperture reigns supreme.
+When it comes to visual astronomy, a large aperture reigns supreme.
 Luckily, the AD8 caters to this without needing to shell out large sums of money.

 With this scope, all planets of the solar system can be seen.
 Great detail can be resolved from Jupiter, Saturn, and Mars (at opposition).
-More specifically, the gaps between Saturn’s rings are very visible in good seeing, as well as Jupiter’s cloud bands/great red spot, and Mars’s polar ice caps.
+More specifically, the gaps between Saturn’s rings are very visible in good seeing, as well as Jupiter’s cloud bands/Great Red Spot, and Mars’s polar ice caps.